 - Soft CTA

-Keep every line useful for retention.
+- Make every line useful for keeping attention.

-This gives the AI a clearer job.
+This prompt gives the AI a sharper job.
 You are not just asking for words.
-You are asking for a script that fits the platform.
+You are asking for a YouTube Shorts script that can become a real video.

 Related Script Templates